pranshugaba/hugo-website/content/puzzles/3/index.md

 ## The Problem

-You were organising a chess tournament.
+You are organising a chess tournament!
-When the clock struck one, all players left their games and went for lunch!
-They didn't keep a record of the game, and when they returned, they didn't know whose turn it was to play.
+All was going well until the clock struck one, when all players left their games midway and headed for lunch!
+When they returned, they found to their dismay, they had all forgotten whose turn it was to play.
-Can you help them out?
+Can you help them figure out whose turn is it to play?

-Assuming the games have been played,
+For each game, you know the position of the pieces and nothing else.
+You have to decide whether it's white to play or black to play.
-For each game, you have to decide whether it's white to play or black to play.
+You can assume that both players have been playing legal chess moves.

 ### Game 1
 This position looks the starting position of a standard chess game.